ossf/secure-sw-dev-fundamentals/secure_software_development_fundamentals.md

 For more about this issue, see the [OWASP XML External Entities web page](https://owasp.org/www-project-top-ten/2017/A4_2017-XML_External_Entities_(XXE).html).

-🔔 XML XXE is such a common mistake in web applications that it is 2017 OWASP Top 10 #4 and 2019 CWE Top 25 #17.
+🔔 XML XXE is such a common mistake in web applications that it is 2017 OWASP Top 10 #4, 2021 CWE Top 25 #23, and 2019 CWE Top 25 #17.
 It is also identified as [CWE-611](https://cwe.mitre.org/data/definitions/611.html), *Improper Restriction of XML External Entity Reference*.

 #### HTML